Ravenscroft (CI) Limited

 Ravenscroft maintains various policies and procedures, including this policy, to identify and mitigate conflicts of interest.
 We take all appropriate steps to identify conflicts of interest between our firm, including staff, and our clients, and between one client and another client, which arise or may arise in the course of providing our services.

 Our employees are required to act in the best interests of each individual client and not to have regard to the interests of one client over the interests of any other.
-We expect our employees to recognise and escalate any actual or potential conflicts of interest that they come across.
+We expect our employees to recognise and escalate any actual or potential conflicts of interest as and when they arise.
 Equally, employees must not put themselves in a position in which their personal interests, financial or otherwise, might influence or give the appearance of influencing any action taken, judgement made, or advice given on behalf of Ravenscroft.

 All employees are made aware of Ravenscroft’s escalation procedure for ensuring senior management consideration of material conflicts issues; this includes a Whistleblowing Policy.

 Employees are required to report potential conflicts to the Compliance team.
-If Ravenscroft is unable to avoid a conflict of interest arising, we will ensure clients are treated fairly using the controls set out below.
+If Ravenscroft is unable to avoid a conflict of interest arising, we will ensure clients are treated fairly.

 Though not exhaustive, all employees must disregard any of the following interests and must not allow the existence of such interests to influence them when dealing with clients or potential clients: